-The amount of oil, grease, and other pollutants that wash off car service sites into stormwater drains can be extremely damaging to the environment.
-The commercial auto industry is responsible for keeping pollutants from their sites out of the stormwater system and reducing the amount of water used for washing cars.
+The amount of oil, grease, and other pollutants that wash off car service locations into stormwater drains can be extremely damaging to the environment.
+The commercial car maintenance industry is responsible for keeping pollutants from their sites out of the stormwater system and reducing the amount of water used for washing cars.

-This fact sheet explains how auto repairers, auto detailers and car yards can meet their environmental responsibilities.
+This fact sheet explains how mobile auto repairers and detailers can meet their environmental responsibilities.